 The duty rates for importation in Nigeria ranges from 0% to 35%, with an average duty rate set at 16.96%.
 There are some products such as books that can however, be imported for free.

-The Value Added Tax (VAT) set on imports has a standard rate of 5% and this covers the sum of CIF value, duty, excise and other taxes as it applies.
+The Value Added Tax (VAT) set on imports has a standard rate of 5% and this covers the sum of CIF value, duty, work out percentages, excise and other taxes as it applies.